Gastroesophageal Reflux Disease

 Reflux symptoms sometimes disappear if dietary or lifestyle excesses that cause the symptoms are reduced or eliminated.
 Avoiding these items may reduce your discomfort:

-Should symptoms persist, over-the-counter antacids may decrease discomfort.
-Antacids, however, only work for a short time and for this reason, they have a limited role in treating reflux disease.
+Should symptoms persist, over-the-counter antacids may decrease digestive issues and discomfort.
+Antacids, however, only work for a short time, and for this reason, they have a limited role in treating reflux disease.
 Histamine H2 receptor antagonists (cimetidine, ranitidine, and famotidine) decrease acid production in the stomach.
 These medications work well for treating mild reflux symptoms and are quite safe, with few side effects.
-They are available over the counter at a reduced dose, or at a higher dose when given by prescription by your doctor.
+They are available over the counter at a reduced dose, or a higher dose when given by prescription by your doctor.

 When should I see my doctor?